The Physics-Informed Neural Network Gravity Model: Generation III: Hyperparameter Optimization

 \subsection{Data Quantity and Epochs}

-From these two initial experiments, a final set of optimized hyperparameters and model architectures are chosen for further experimentation.
-Specifically, a learning rate of $2^{-8}$ and a batch size of $2^{11}$ are prescribed for two PINN-GM-III sizes: PINN-Small and PINN-Large.
-PINN-Small uses the 2 layer, 8 nodes per layer network configuration (227 parameters), whereas PINN-Large uses the 8 layer, 64 node configuration (30,339 parameters).
-Using these two networks with fixed hyperparameters, an additional experiment is performed which investigates the sensitivity of these models to quantity of training data and length of training time.
-Explicitly, both PINN-Small and PINN-Large are trained with increasing amounts of training data ranging from $\{2^9, 2^{11}, 2^{13}, 2^{15}\}$ samples and increasing the total number of training epochs from $\{2^9, 2^{11}, 2^{13}, 2^{15}\}$.
+Fixing the learning rate to $2^{-8}$ and the batch size to $2^{11}$, a third experiment investigates the sensitivity of the PINN-GM to quantity of training data and length of training time.
+A PINN-III S and PINN-III L are prepared for this test.
+The PINN-III S uses the two layer, eight nodes per layer network configuration (227 parameters), whereas PINN-III L uses the eight layer, 64 node configuration (30,339 parameters).
+Both the PINN-III S and L are trained with increasing amounts of training data ranging from $\{2^9, 2^{11}, 2^{13}, 2^{15}\}$ samples and increasing the total number of training epochs from $\{2^9, 2^{11}, 2^{13}, 2^{15}\}$.
 As before, the mean percent error is evaluated and presented with the length of training time in Figures~\ref{fig:small_data_epochs} and \ref{fig:large_data_epochs}.

-Figures~\ref{fig:small_data_epochs} demonstrates that even despite being a small model, the PINN-Small is capable of achieving errors as low as 1\% given sufficient training data and training time.
-Even in the most data sparse conditions, the model remains able to converge to solutions with of than 5\% error, and improve to values less than 1\% given sufficient training time and data.
-Similarly, Figure~\ref{fig:large_data_epochs} demonstrates that PINN-Large consistently benefits from additional training data and epochs, with the most accurate models reaching 0.04\% error.
-Unlike the PINN-Small, the PINN-Large models always remained below 3\% error even in the low data and epoch regimes.
-Taken together, the results of the large and small networks suggest that for optimal performance, the PINN-GM-III should be trained for at minimum 8,192 epochs but can still benefit from more if computing resources allow.
+Figure~\ref{fig:small_data_epochs} shows that the PINN-III small is capable of achieving errors as low as 1\% given sufficient quantities of training data and training time.
+Performance does decrease as the number of samples and epochs decrease; however, all models converge to solutions with less than 5\% error.
+Similarly, Figure~\ref{fig:large_data_epochs} demonstrates that PINN-III L consistently benefits from additional training data and epochs, with the most accurate models reaching 0.04\% error.
+Unlike the PINN-III S, the L models always remained below 3\% error even in the low data and epoch regimes.
+Taken together, the results suggest that the PINN-GM-III should be trained for at minimum 8,192 epochs but can benefit from longer training if resources allow.